-Terms of reference of the Investor Grievance Committee include the following:
+Terms of reference of the Stakeholder's Relationship Committee

-- 1. Efficient transfer of shares including review of cases for refusal of transfer / transmission of shares and debentures; - 2.
-Redressing of shareholders and investor complaints such as non-receipt of declared dividend, annual report, transfer of Equity Shares and issue of duplicate/split/consolidated share certificates, non-receiptof balance sheet, etc.; - 3.
+- 1. Efficient transfer of shares including review of cases for refusal of transfer/transmission of shares and debentures; - 2.
+Redressing of shareholders and investor complaints such as non-receipt of declared dividend, annual report, transfer of Equity Shares and issue of duplicate/split/consolidated share certificates, non-receipt of balance sheet, etc.; - 3.
 Monitoring transfers, transmissions, dematerialization, re-materialization, splitting and consolidation of Equity Shares and other securities issued by the Company, including review of cases for refusal of transfer/transmission of shares and debentures; - 4.
-Allotment and listing of shares; - 5.
-Review of cases for refusal of transfer / transmission of shares and debentures; - 6.
+Allotment and listing of shares;

+- 5. Review of cases for refusal of transfer/transmission of shares and debentures; - 6.
 Reference to statutory and regulatory authorities regarding investor grievances; - 7.
 Ensure proper and timely attendance and redressal of investor queries and grievances; and - 8.
 To do all such acts, things or deeds as may be necessary or incidental to the exercise of the above powers.

-4. Corporate Social Responsibilty Committee ("CSR Committee")
+4. Corporate Social Responsibility Committee ("CSR Committee")

-The CSR Committee has been constituted vide a board resolution dated April 10, 2014 and was reconstituted on September 1, 2014 as per the provisions of Companies Act, 2013.
+The CSR Committee has been constituted vide a board resolution dated April 10, 2014 and was reconstituted on September 1, 2014 as per the section 135 of the Companies Act, 2013.